How to stream all Home Assistant events to Azure?

 When Cluster is created, select "Ingest data" from the front page.

-Decide name for your database and table where data will be ingested.
+Decide a name for your database and table where data will be ingested.

 On the Source page, you need to provide Azure Event Hubs connection details.